Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_graphrag_and_relationalai/getting_started_with_graphrag_and_relationalai.md

 - `LLM_SUMMARIZE`: we will be using this UDF to extract summaries of all corpus items that belong to a specific community.
 - `LLM_ANSWER`: this UDF will be used to answer user questions based on the community summaries.
 - `LLM_ANSWER_SUMMARIES`: we shall use this UDF to generate answers to user questions based on the community summaries.
 The LLM context will be provided by a window of community summaries and prompted to answer the user question if it exists in the context.
-- `LLM_ANSWER_RAG`: this function will be used to showcase standard RAG along with GraphRAG.
-Standard RAG will be done on the embeddings of corpus chunks.

 ```sql
 /***